esoltys/g1-ollama/README.md

 The project now uses the official Ollama Python bindings for improved integration and performance, allowing users to explore the potential of LLMs on their local machines.
 [Mistral Nemo 12B](https://ollama.com/library/mistral-nemo) is a good model to try for comparison.

 ## Features
-- **Official Ollama Bindings**: Utilizes the official Ollama Python library for improved integration and performance.
 - **Local Model Execution**: Runs large language models locally using Ollama, ensuring privacy and reducing latency.
 - **Multiple Model Support**: Allows selection from various models installed locally, not limited to Llama 3.1.
 - **Adjustable Token Limit**: Users can select the maximum token count (512, 1024, 2048, or 4096) to balance between response length and processing time.